 Addressing the Different Reading Challenges

-Teachers and parents can provide tailor-made solutions once they understand the specific combination of reading challenges faced by an individual.
+Teachers and parents can provide tailor-made solutions for people with different Dyslexia types.
 They can use apps such as MDA Avaz Reader which can help with phonological awareness, which is the ability to recognize and manipulate sounds in a word.
 The app can also help with reading comprehension by providing hints for conceptual understanding.

 People with Dyslexia can be demotivated by their challenges and may find reading unenjoyable.
 Learning solutions that let them focus on a single sentence can make reading stress-free.
 This can be particularly useful for those who can find viewing the entire page intimidating.